RuinedSnowyDay/portfolio-atrofimov/assignments/problem_set_2.md

    given context.
 This word is then returned as the nonce and added to the set of used `String`s for this context.

+## Synchronization Questions

+1. In the description of any concept or sync, we are trying to be as abstract and concise as possible.
+Sync `generate`'s purpose is to produce a unique nonce for a given context, which is, as mentioned previously, a short URL base.
+We don't need information abouth the target URL to produce a nonce, so it is not included in the arguments.
+However, both target URL and short URL base become relevant in the `register` sync, so they both are included in the arguments.

+2. We don't use the convention of omitting the names of the arguments or results if they are the same as the names of the parameters, because sometimes we want to chain actions together and use output name different from the next input name, and also sometimes the type of the argument is abstract, so we have to use the concrete value inside the invocation of the action.

+3. `Request` is not included in the `setExpiry` sync, because it happens without any additional input from the user side and is conditioned only on the previous `register` sync that yields the `shortUrl`.
+This way, number of parameters is reduced and excessive conditions are avoided.

+4. To remove the support of alternate domain names, we can remove the `shortUrlBase` argument from `generate` and `register` syncs, and implicitly use the default base domain (`bit.ly` or whatever is actually used) instead.

+5. The sync that makes the shortened URL invalid after a certain amount of time should be conditioned on the **system** `expireResource` action, because it happens exactly when the resource (short URL in out case) is expired.
+When this happens, we want to remove the short URL and associated target URL from the set of `Shortening`s in the state of `UrlShortening` concept.\
+      **sync** `expire`\
+      **when** `ExpiringResource.expireResource` () : (`shortUrl` : `String`)\
+      **then** `UrlShortening.delete` (`shortUrl`)